 Caminito del Rey is an unforgettable experience.
 A trail of breathtaking views that winds through the El Chorro Gorge.
 Located in the province of Málaga, it is one of the most popular day trips from Málaga.

 Caminito Del Rey is extremely popular and tickets can sell out in advance.
+There are even a number of organized trips that include entry and transportation.

-Get inspired by our tips for perfect trips from Málaga.
+☞ Get inspired by our tips for perfect trips from Malaga.

 16. Zahara de la Sierra